Dependency Injection

 Async

-Nakago's Inject framework is built on Tokio with Shared Futures, allowing multiple threads to request and await the same dependency and use an Arc to hold on to it across await points without worrying about lifetimes.
+framework is built with Tokio and Shared Futures, allowing multiple threads to request and await the same dependency and use an Arc to hold on to it across await points without worrying about lifetimes.

 Usage